outreachy/website/README.md

 After the applicant's initial application is approved, their next step is to pick one or more Outreachy projects and make a contribution to it.
 A contribution is a small task that an applicant finds in the project's issue tracker.
 Once a contribution is started, the applicant can then record the contribution in the Outreachy website.
 The contribution form asks for the date started, completed, a URL for the contribution (typically to the issue tracker), and a description of the contribution.
 The recorded contribution is represented by `class Contribution`.

-As the project application deadline nears, the next step is for an applicant to create a final application.
+The last step is for an applicant to create a final application to each project they made a contribution to.
 The final application includes questions about the applicant's past experiences with FOSS communities, relevant projects, and a timeline of project tasks for the internship project they're applying to.
 The final application is represented by `class FinalApplication`.

 Applicants can record many contributions for the same Project, or different projects.
 Applicants can submit multiple final applications to different projects.
 The associated Contribution and FinalApplication objects will all have foriegn keys back to the ApplicantApproval and Project objects.